 “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”

-I have often wondered if I could go back and talk to younger me, what I would say?
+I have often wondered if I could go back in time and talk to younger Jasmine, what I would say?
 What advice I could give myself?

 43 Things I ‘d Tell My Younger Self: